ihh/wikimess/README.md

 bracery data/symbols/*.txt data/symbols/*.json -q data/templates/dnd.txt
 ~~~~

-You can also use Bracery's `templates2dot.js` script to get a visualization of the Markov chain
+You can also use Bracery's `templates2dot.js` script to get a visualization of the Markov chain as a GraphViz dot file
-(you'll need GraphViz installed)
+(the `-o` option will create and open the PDF automatically, but only on a Mac with GraphViz installed)

 ~~~~
 ./node_modules/bracery/bin/templates2dot.js -o data/templates/dnd.txt